DreymaR/BigBagKbdTrixTMK/docs/README.md

 An advantage of my TMK-based implementation is that you can pick and choose most of the enhancements as modules:
 * The AngleWide mods are keymap types so they work with any layout you choose, including QWERTY or Dvorak
 * The Extend layers and switch keys are options that should work with nearly any existing layout
-* The Curl(DH) mod for Colemak layouts uses a separate switch (together with CurlAngle keymaps)
+* The Curl(DH) mod for Colemak layouts and SymbolKey modifications use separate modular switches
 * Mirrored Colemak and Tarmak (transitional Colemak) are separate layouts.
-Freedom of choice through <b>modularity</b> is an ideal in the DreymaR world, as it is in Linux. :-)
+Freedom of choice through <b>modularity</b> is an ideal in the DreymaR world, as it is in Linux.

 <br><br>